Reporting and Adjudication

 20.1.3.1 REPORTING AND ADJUDICATION OPTIONS FOR INSTRUCTORS

-Instructors have two options for adjudication of allegations:With either option, the instructor shall complete a Violation Report Form and submit it to the AHSO, provide a copy to the student and the instructor’s department head as soon as practicable, preferably within five (5) university business days of discovery of the alleged incident.
-If the AHSO determines that the student has a previous finding of academic misconduct on file, the process will immediately be transferred to the jurisdiction of the Honor Council.
+In a case of suspected academic misconduct, the instructor must complete a Violation Report Form and submit it to the AHSO as soon as practicable, preferably within ten (10) university business days of discovery of the alleged incident.
+If the AHSO determines that the student has a previous finding of academic misconduct on file, the case will be referred to the Honor Council for adjudication.

 20.1.3.2 REPORTING OPTIONS FOR STUDENTS

 Students have two options when reporting an alleged violation.
 They may report alleged violations to either the AHSO or the instructor of the course in which the alleged violation occurred.
-Initiating formal procedures is a necessary and obligatory remedy when other methods are inappropriate or have failed (i.e. drawing attention to a suspected violation, moral suasion, etc.).If a student is alleged to have violated the Honor Code but the class, department, and instructor cannot be identified, charges may be brought by any instructor or student who has knowledge of the violation.
+Initiating formal procedures is a necessary and obligatory remedy when other methods are inappropriate or have failed (i.e. drawing attention to a suspected violation, reminders of the Aggie Core Values; respect, excellence, leadership, loyalty, integrity, and selfless service).